Partial Fee Waiver

 These are loans from the student finance companies for England, Scotland and Northern Ireland and the money will be sent directly to us to pay your tuition fees.
 If you're a full-time student, you can borrow up to £6,000 to pay for your tuition fees at an alternative provider such as LCIBS.

 As we are committed to ensuring that talented students with potential have the opportunity to succeed with one of our degrees, we offer all applicants the opportunity to receive a partial fee waiver upon the successful completion of our Admissions Workshop.
+EU nationals must have resided in the UK and Islands for the five years prior to the start of their course should they wish to apply for tuition loans.

 Maintenance fee loans

 If you’re planning to study full-time, you may also apply to get a Maintenance Loan to help with your living costs.
 You can apply for this when you apply for a Tuition Fee Loan.
 The amount you get depends on your household income and you’ll get money at the start of each term.
+EU nationals must have resided in the UK and Islands for the five years prior to the start of their course should they wish to apply for maintenance loans.

 Paying back what you've borrowed